ionmirceamarian/encrypt/README.md

-# CJA License Server
+# License Server

-License server used to validate client licenses of CJA product
+License server used to generate and decrypt client licenses

 ### Prerequisites